Introduction to Markov chain : simplified! (with Implementation in R)

 By solving for above equation, we can find the steady state matrix.
 The solution will be same as [25%,75%].

-In this article we introduced you to Markov chain equations and terminology.
-We also looked at how simple equations can be scaled using Matrix multiplication.
+In this article we introduced you to Markov chain equations, terminology and its implementation in R. We also looked at how simple equations can be scaled using Matrix multiplication.
 We will use these terminologies and framework to solve a real life example in the next article.
 We will also introduce you to concepts like absorbing node and Regular Markov Chain to solve the example.

 Did you find the article useful?
 Did this article solve any of your existing problems?
 Have you used simple Markov chain before?
 If you did, share with us your thoughts on the topic.